take a free smile assessment

 1. Dental Abscess

-Understanding these distinctions is vital for accurate coding.
+Understanding these distinctions is essential for accurate medical documentation and coding.

-This can involve a root canal treatment for periapical abscess or drainage procedure for periodontal abscess.
-Antibiotics may also be prescribed.
+• Procedures: This may involve a root canal treatment for a periapical abscess or a drainage procedure for a periodontal abscess.

 Related ICD-10 codes include: